ryancantrell321/QShield_v1.2_CLI/readme.md

 <h2>About</h2>
 <p style="text-align: justify; font-size: 16px;">
-    Welcome to <strong>Pandora QShield</strong> – a user-friendly backup and restore solution designed to keep your qBittorrent settings secure!
+    Welcome to <strong>Pandora QShield CLI</strong> – a user-friendly backup and restore solution designed to keep your qBittorrent settings secure!
     With Pandora QShield, you can safely backup and restore your application settings with just a few clicks, ensuring that your preferences and configurations are preserved no matter what; reinstalling Windows, migrating Windows versions, or reinstalling the qBittorrent software from scratch!
 </p>